 Actually, it should be written, "Indeed, the most important “conversion” in the Christian life involves a changed heart posture toward God and others.
 How can I have an honorable heart towards my male friends that I might be attracted to when we live life together, change clothes in front of each other, experience our emotional and physical bonds in friendship with each other, etc?”

-This isn't a direct God related struggle, this is a "God help me love my guy friends that right way."
+This isn't a direct God related struggle, this is a "God help me love my guy friends the right way."

 Brett’s “Truly Erased”